-Dublin Hill Capital, the investment firm co-founded by Richard Ruzika, former chief of Goldman Sachs Group Inc. (GS)’s special situations group, suspended plans to start a hedge fund after Ruzika suffered a stroke.
+Dublin Hill Capital, the investment firm co-founded by Richard Ruzika, former chief of Goldman Sachs Group Inc. (GS:US)’s special situations group, suspended plans to start a hedge fund after Ruzika suffered a stroke.

 Ruzika, 53, is in intensive care in a Connecticut hospital after the April 22 stroke, which came three days after having surgery on his left knee, Joe Howley, Ruzika’s business partner, said in a telephone interview today.